blockprotocol/blockprotocol/packages/react-block-loader/README.md

 Where each `RemoteBlock` instance is loaded in its own iFrame, you can optionally pass `crossFrame=true`, and the block will send a message to the parent window requesting the text of the source file.
 This allows the parent window to keep a cache of text per `sourceUrl`, which is useful if you have multiple iFrames each loading the same remote block.
-Each window will still have to parsed the source.
+Each iFrame will still have to parse the source.

 See the following exports: